kototama/ocamlsandbox/README.md

 ## Creating new project

-Create a file called `dune` with content:
+Create and folder and then a file called `dune` with content:

 ```
 (executable
   (name helloworld))
 ```

+## Issues

+Running `opam init` creates a `~/.opam` directory but the Emacs completion backend works better without it.
+Maybe a conflict with Nix?